Charry2014/ESP8266_MQTT_Username_Password/README.md

 The server certificates are checked - the MQTT broker I use does have valid certificates that are provided by Letsencrypt - but otherwise I do not use them for authenticating the communication.
 This may may come later when all the other clients in the can support it.

 ## Change History

+**14.05.21** - This is now subscribing to an MQTT topic and blinking a light when a message arrives.
+This is the indication that someone rang my doorbell.
+You can then open the gate by pressing a button which publishes to an MQTT topic - there is a Raspberry Pi listening to this which then releases the gate.

 **02.05.21** - I tidied up the GPIO initialisation with a little wrapper to make sure that all the GPIOs are correctly initialised, and I added the first step of the Watchdog implementation.
 The code now subscribes to an MQTT topic but doesn't really do anything with it.